IAnwar2/LaptopPricingML/README.md

-# FirstML
+# Laptop Price checker
-First ML project to test
+First ML project to see how much a laptop with certain specs should cost